The Columbus Campus is closed: More

 Yearly Admissions Process

-The Dental Hygiene application deadline is January 31, 2014.
-Therefore all applications must be received by January 31, 2014.
-Please submit your application to the Allied Health Department, Attention: Vincent Cocozza, Union Hall, Room 307.
+The Dental Hygiene application deadline is January 31, 2018.
+Therefore all applications must be received by the close of business on January 31, 2018.
+Please submit your application to the Allied Health Department, Attention: Vincent Cocozza, Union Hall, Room 308.

-Health records must be in order prior to the student's enrollment into the Dental Hygiene Program.
+Health records must be processed prior to the student's enrollment into the Dental Hygiene Program.

 Specific Program Admission Criteria & Requirements Information

 1. Admissions Criteria/Requirements

 - The Dental Hygiene Program is a rigorous competency-based program of study.
 Admission is selective and competitive.

 - Contact a Health and Human Services advisor at 614-287-2779.
 They can also be reached at HHSadvising@cscc.edu.
 The office is located in Union Hall, Room 477.